 ●Please encourage students to come early in the process of writing a paper.
 A last-minute visit does not allow adequate time for instruction.

 *Language borrowed from University of Wisconsin-Madison Writing Center

 Adding a Link to the NU Writing Center on Your Bb Course Page

-A really easy way to provide your students ready access to the Writing Center’s website is to add a link to the Writing Center homepage on your class Blackboard site.
+An easy way to provide your students ready access to the Writing Center’s website is to add a link to the Writing Center homepage on your class Blackboard site.
 Here’s how to do it: